OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 This article provides guidance to the versions of tools and software that OutSystems recommends when using OutSystems Developer Cloud (ODC) Portal and ODC Studio.

+To access ODC portal and connect to ODC Studio, ensure your local network allows access to `*.outsystems.dev` domains.
+For end users to access ODC apps, their network must allow access to the `*.outsystems.app` domain or the [custom domain](../configuration-management/custom-domains.md) defined for each stage.

 ## ODC Portal

 Use the most recent version of any of the following browsers: